lagoproject/DMP/defs/lagoCollaboration.1.1.md

 The purpose of the definition is to univocally identify the LAGO Collaboration employing a public URI for being linked by any metadata.

-## How should this document be referenced for linked-data?
+## How should this definition be referenced for linked-data?

 To preserve the provenance of the linked metadata through time, the GitHub raw link of a certain tag release (``Major.Minor.Patch``) of this document must be used: